 Batteries and Storage

-The last semester is devoted to the 30 credit Master's thesis required to obtain the diploma.
+The last semester is devoted to the 30 credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the university.
 There is also a 15 credit thesis at the end of the first year.
 It may be possible to obtain a Master's degree worth 60 credits after one year.

 Examples of jobs suited for graduates of this Master's programme: